 This group has involvement in all our research activities from inception of the idea through to steering group membership of successfully funded studies.
 Find out more.

-Mr Ossie Newell MBE was founder member of the Nottingham Stroke Research Partnership Group, is honoured as a special appointment with our group as Ambassador for Stroke Rehabilitation Research.
+The late Mr Ossie Newell MBE was founder member of the Nottingham Stroke Research Partnership Group, is honoured as a special appointment with our group as Ambassador for Stroke Rehabilitation Research.
 The Ossie Newell Foundation has funded two PhD studentships.

-The Nottingham Life Cycle 3 -- Raising money for stroke rehabilitation research
+Nottingham Life Cycle 3 - Raising money for stroke rehabilitation research